 Historically, we have not utilized a formulaic approach to determine the size of individual stock awards to our named executive officers.
 Instead, our compensation committee has generally determined the size of individual grants using its collective business judgment and experience, taking into account factors such as the role and responsibility of the individual executive officer, the size and value of the unvested portion of existing option awards and of existing holdings of our common stock, an evaluation of the expected and actual performance of each executive officer, internal pay equity considerations and compensation market conditions.
-Our CEO, Mr. Cleveland, has not received any stock options to date in light of his existing holdings of our common stock.
+The size of equity awards granted to our named executive officers other than our former CEO, Mr. Cleveland, is inherently subjective in light of the discretion granted to the compensation committee and the various factors the committee considers when granting equity awards.
+Prior to announcing his retirement as CEO in October 2013, Mr. Cleveland historically did not receive any equity awards in light of his significant holdings of our common stock.

-Similarly, we have not in the past made stock option awards on a fixed schedule to our named executive officers.
-Instead, our compensation committee has typically chosen to make option awards in connection with an individual's initial employment with us, upon promotions or other changes in responsibilities, in recognition of significant achievements and generally when it believes that the number of unvested option shares held by a key employee is insufficient to constitute an effective retention tool.
-However, starting in 2013, we expect to grant equity awards to our executive officers each February following the release of our year-end earnings results, however, additional awards may be granted throughout the year based on the criteria described in this section.
+Prior to our initial public offering in February 2012, we had not made stock option awards on a fixed schedule to our named executive officers.
+Instead, our compensation committee had typically chosen to make option awards in connection with an individual's initial employment with us, upon promotions or other changes in responsibilities, in recognition of significant achievements and generally when it believed that the number of unvested option shares held by a key employee was insufficient to constitute an effective retention tool.
+Beginning in February 2013, we granted equity awards to our executive officers following the release of our year-end earnings results.
+We expect to continue the practice of making annual equity grants in February of each year following our earnings release disclosing the prior year's result.
+However, subject to the terms of our equity award approval policy, we may grant additional awards throughout the year based on the criteria described above in this paragraph.
+Our equity award approval policy permits us to make equity-based awards at any time other than during "blackout periods" provided for in our insider trading policy, which generally runs from the tenth of the month in which each fiscal quarter closes through the end of the second trading day following the public release of our financial results for that quarter.
+The policy does, however, permit us to approve an award during a blackout period, provided the effective date of the grant and the concurrent pricing of the grant occurs on the first trading day after the blackout period ends.

-Option grants to our named executive officers generally provide for ratable vesting over a period of years, with accelerated vesting occurring in the event of termination of employment due to death or disability and potentially in connection with a change in control of our Company, as described more fully in the section "Potential Payments Upon Termination or Change in Control."
+Option grants to our named executive officers generally provide for ratable vesting over a period of five years provided the officer continues to be employed by us, with accelerated vesting occurring in the event of termination of employment due to death or disability and potentially in connection with a change in control of our Company, as described more fully in the section "Potential Payments Upon Termination or Change in Control."
 Stock options are granted with an exercise price that is not less than the fair market value of a share of our common stock on the date the grant is made.